Game of Thrones Finale - A Review

-And the writers of this particular medieval sage really did go to town!
-They had the ferociously brave and dignified Catelyn Stark, find a horrible and unexpected to us all end; Talisa (Robb Stark’s pregnant wife) not just killed but specifically be punished for being pregnant; the innocent Sansa go through many variations of female hell in that hands of two sadistic princes Joffry AND Ramsay (who knew that young "Ash" - Iwan Rheon- from the hilariously camp show Vicious had that in him?!); the powerful, Cersei be stripped down by religious fanatics and be humiliated in that long naked Walk of Shame while people threw garbage (and worst!) at her, while shouting at her (what else?)
+And the writers of this particular medieval saga really did go to town!
+They had the ferociously brave and dignified Catelyn Stark, find a horrible and unexpected to us all end; Talisa (Robb Stark’s pregnant wife) not just be killed but specifically be punished for being pregnant; the innocent Sansa to go through many variations of female hell in that hands of two sadistic princes Joffry AND Ramsay (who knew that young "Ash" - Iwan Rheon- from the hilariously camp show Vicious had that in him?!); the powerful, Cersei be stripped down by religious fanatics and be humiliated in that long naked Walk of Shame while people threw garbage (and worse!) at her, while shouting at her (what else?)
 “Shame!
-Shame!”; and in the finale season they had Brianne be a complete waste of a great character, with that Jamie nonsense in the end, and now they had Daenerys turn (in the span of 2 episodes that defied her arc of 8 seasons) from a heroine who had compassion and humanity, into a mad, vindictive mass murderer who burns an entire city out of spite!
-Rape, pain, humiliation violent deaths, madness, loneliness are what awaited most of them in the end…
+Shame!” (the chant favoured by all misogynysts); and in the finale season they had Brianne be a complete waste of a great character, with that Jamie nonsense in the end, and now they had Daenerys turn (in the span of 2 episodes that defied her arc of 8 seasons) from a heroine who had compassion and humanity, into a mad, vindictive mass murderer who burns an entire city out of spite!
+Rape, pain, humilation, violent deaths, madness, loneliness are what awaited most of them in the end…

 Jon Snow’s final destiny is also quite disheartening and utterly disappointing.
 He stabs Daeneryes (while kissing her!) and by that, freeing the world from her impending tyranny.
 She dies unceremoniously by the way, and the show is done with her – the supposedly major female lead - in a matter of a few seconds.
 (How telling is that?!)
 Jon Snow, in order to pay for his crime (and be saved from the rage of the unsullied who want to revenge the death of their queen) is sentenced to return to The Wall.
 To spend his remaining years living the monastic life of those who “took the black”.
 Upon arriving at the Wall, he is met by the Wildings however (and Ghost, who is now missing an ear, poor thing– their brief reunion being about the only thing that was not disappointing in the finale…) The episode (and the entire show) ends as we watch him go beyond the gate, following them to their icy world, and we are let to assume that he was not to return to the life on the Wall after all, but would live as a free man among the fur wearing, savages.
 Either way, it is a disappointing end, as his was in the end a regressing route: he started off as an outcast, a bastard in his father’s house, forced to take the black and become a nameless guardian of the Wall, and despite his adventures, his rise as king of the North, his feats of courage and glory, he is forced to return to it in the end.
 That was another major let down and a monumentally bad call!